-There are a number of resources on campus besides Counseling Services that may provide services that you can access for various issues.
+Many resources are available on campus besides Counseling Services that may provide services you can access for various issues.

 The UMKC HelpLine focuses on problem-solving to assist students, faculty and staff with campus policies and procedures, information within the University and general questions in a neutral, confidential and professional manner.